fabiocosta0305/fabiocosta0305.github.io/_posts/Personagens/2016-06-08-TuanYao-English.md

 ---
-teaser: O Podcast dos Algozes dos Jogadores!
-subheadline: A Ficha do Monge Usato de Masters of Umdaar
+subheadline: The Usato Monk from the Green Valley of Umdaar
-title: Tu'an-Yao - the Usato Monk
+title: "Tu'an-Yao - the Usato Monk"
 layout: personagens
 categories:
   - characters